 If you want to know how to pitch a stock, it would be great to have a full stock pitch guide in one article… right?

-Also, interviewers will ask you to pitch a stock, often multiple times, if you want to get a job at a hedge fund.
+Also, interviewers will ask you to pitch a stock, if you want to get a job at a hedge fund.

 Stock Pitch Examples: Take Me to the Templates, Please

 Let’s start with the most important part: stock pitch examples for real companies.
-I’ll share two below, both from our financial modeling courses, in different sectors:
+I’ll share two below from our financial modeling courses:

 The Jazz stock pitch turned out to be incorrect over a 12-month time frame, but it was correct over a ~6-month time frame when the stock price fell.

 The AvalonBay stock pitch turned out to be correct, with the company returning over 25% (including dividends) compared with an overall S&P gain of ~10% in that time frame.

 For the Jazz model, there’s a whole treasure trove of DCF modeling tutorials on our YouTube channel.

 What is a Stock Pitch?